bondeje/peggy/examples/csv/README.md

 export = csv
 ```

 The export configuration entry should almost always be the very first entry in the grammar file.
-It explicitly tells peggy that the module(header/source pair) generated should be title "csv" + extensions.
-If this were not present, peggy would just trim the extension, which would also be "csv" in this case.
+It explicitly tells peg4c that the module(header/source pair) generated should be title "csv" + extensions.
+If this were not present, peg4c would just trim the extension, which would also be "csv" in this case.
 The export config option merely gives the user the ability to change filenames or switch between files without changing the output header/source pair.

 ```
 import = csvparser
 ```

-The import entry tells peggy that there are customization to the parser located in an external module.
+The import entry tells peg4c that there are customization to the parser located in an external module.
 In this case, the csvparser header file.

 ```
 punctuator: